opendroid/gcp_go_funcs/dead_letter_tests/README.md

-# Dead Letter Tests
+# Dead Letter Topic
-These
+These functions test the Pub/Sub retries and dead-letter topics.

 ## Dead Letter Topic
-These pair of cloud functions `AckPubMessage` and `BadAckFunc` test the subscription retries and dead-letter topics.
+The cloud functions `AckPubMessage` and `BadAckFunc` test the subscription retries and dead-letter topics.

-Main Pub/Sub topic: __radio-pluto__, has  cloud http trigger func `BadAckFunc` is attached to it that always returns code 500.
+Main Pub/Sub topic __radio-pluto__, has  cloud http trigger func `BadAckFunc` is attached to it that always returns code 500.
 Since __radio-pluto__ topic is set to retry 5 times, the message will be sent 5 times to `BadAckFunc`.
 Once all retries fails, the message will be pushed to __pluto-dead-letter__ topic.